mlanser/f451-sensehat/README.md

 NOTE: Only install `sense-hat` library on a device that also has the physical Sense HAT installed.

-NOTE: You can run this app in demo mode in (almost) any device even without the Sense HAT.
+NOTE: You can run this app in demo mode on (almost) any device even without the Sense HAT.
 It will then create random numbers and can send output to the `logger` when log level is `DEBUG` or when `--debug` flag is used.

 ### Installing from Github using `pip`